combindma/mailcoach-skeleton/README.md

 If you need assistance with your next project or would like to discuss a custom solution, please feel free to [contact us](mailto:hello@combind.ma) or visit our [website](https://combind.ma?utm_source=github&utm_medium=banner&utm_campaign=package_name) for more information about our services.
 Let's build something amazing together!

+## Getting Started

+Before you begin, make sure you have the Mailcoach package installed and configured in your new Laravel project.
+You can find the installation instructions [here](https://www.mailcoach.app/self-hosted/documentation/v8/getting-started/installation/in-an-existing-laravel-app).

 ## Installation